 Attraction is a weird beast.
 I understand the impulse to want to frame it and control it.
 But it takes a lot of self-exploration (and self-permission) to understand yourself well enough to untangle your desires, and none of that can be done if you’re too busy denying yourself the full spectrum.
 There are times I’ve entertained romantic thoughts about someone while in a fulfilling relationship as a fun hypothetical, a daydream.
 Other times, I’ve fostered crushes and let them grow in my mind because I was dissatisfied with a partner.
 Neither was wrong, per se, but the former taught me something about myself, and the latter showed me something important when I was ready to listen.
 Wasting time on parsing the rules did nothing for either.

 In my recent writing on relationships — about good sex and mystery and cheating and bad sex and exes — I’ve put a lot of emphasis on agency.
 It’s a concept I came around to a little late in my romantic life, but it’s really transformed my relationship with myself and others.
 It’s much easier to put everyone in boxes (I’m monogamous, therefore I look at no one else; he’s in love with me, therefore he sees only me) but I’ve learned that appreciating someone’s wholeness and courting their inner life with respect and curiosity — and doing the same to yourself — only stands to deepen and strengthen relationships.

 Don’t rob yourself of that insight.
 In the emotional realm, black-and-white rules constrict us to black-and-white thinking.
 They take the emotionality out of the reason we behave the way we do.
-A crush isn’t inherently good or bad, but a good hard look at its impetus and context might prove enlightening.
+Attraction is normal; a crush isn’t inherently good or bad, but a good hard look at its impetus and context might prove enlightening.
 Only you can find that answer within yourself — just give yourself a little time and space to sift it out.

 Photo by Fairfax Media/Fairfax Media via Getty Images.